fivdi/epoll/README.md

 ## Installation

+Note that epoll can only be installed successfully on Linux systems.
+Attempting to install epoll on other systems will result in compile errors.

     $ npm install epoll

 If you're using Node.js v4 or higher and seeing lots of compile errors when